GarrettJudd/Azure-UK-NHS/PaaS WebApp/Azure Security and Compliance Blueprint - UK NHS PaaS WebApp Overview.md

 ## Architecture diagram and components

+This solution provides an analytics platform upon which customers can build their own analytics tools.
+The reference architecture outlines a generic use case where customers input data either through bulk data imports by the SQL/Data Administrator or through operational data updates via an Operational User.
+Both work streams incorporate Azure Functions for importing data into Azure SQL Database.
+Azure Functions must be configured by the customer through the Azure portal to handle the import tasks unique to each customer's own analytics requirements.

+Azure offers a variety of reporting and analytics services for the customer; however, this solution incorporates Azure Machine Learning services in conjunction with Azure SQL Database to rapidly browse through data and deliver faster results through smarter modeling of customer data.
+Azure Machine Learning is a form of machine learning intended to increase query speeds by discovering new relationships between datasets.
+Once the data has been trained through several statistical functions, up to 7 additional query pools (8 total including the customer server) can be synchronized with the same tabular models to spread query workload and reduce response times.

+For enhanced analytics and reporting, Azure SQL Databases can be configured with columnstore indexes.
+Both Azure Machine Learning and Azure SQL Databases can be scaled up or down or shut off completely in response to customer usage.
+All SQL traffic is encrypted with SSL through the inclusion of self-signed certificates.
+As a best practice, Azure recommends the use of a trusted certificate authority for enhanced security.

+Once data is uploaded to the Azure SQL Database and trained by Azure Machine Learning, it is digested by both the Operational User and SQL/Data Admin with Power BI.
+Power BI displays data intuitively and pulls together information across multiple datasets to draw greater insight.
+Its high degree of adaptability and easy integration with Azure SQL Database ensures that customers can configure it to handle a wide array of scenarios as required by their business needs.

+The entire solution is built upon Azure Storage which customers configure from the Azure portal.
+Azure Storage encrypts all data with Storage Service Encryption to maintain confidentiality of data at rest.
+Geographic Redundant Storage ensures that an adverse event at the customer's primary data center will not result in a loss of data as a second copy will be stored in a separate location hundreds of miles away.

+For enhanced security, this architecture manages resources with Azure Active Directory and Azure Key Vault.
+System health is monitored through Operations Management Suite and Azure Monitor.
+Customers configure both monitoring services to capture logs and display system health in a single, easily navigable dashboard.

+Azure SQL Database is commonly managed through SQL Server Management Studio (SSMS), which runs from a local machine configured to access the Azure SQL Database via a secure VPN or ExpressRoute connection.

 This solution provides a reference architecture for a PaaS web application with an Azure SQL Database backend.
 The web application is hosted in an isolated Azure App Service Environment, which is a private, dedicated environment in an Azure datacenter.
 The environment load balances traffic for the web application across virtual machines managed by Azure.
 This architecture also includes network security groups, an Application Gateway, Azure DNS, and Load Balancer. **Microsoft recommends configuring a VPN or ExpressRoute connection for management and data import into the reference architecture subnet.**

 ![Reference Architecture](Azure%20Security%20and%20Compliance%20Blueprint%20-%20UK%20NHS%20PaaS%20WebApp%20Reference%20Architecture.png)